vectordotdev/vector/docs/about/data-model/log.md

 when Vector outputs data it will explode the map back into it's original nested structure.

-For example, if Vector ingests the following data:
+For example, if Vector ingests the following JSON data:

 {% code-tabs %}
 {% code-tabs-item title="input" %}